 We know who your target audience is, but they might not be searching for what you offer, or at least not using the keywords you might expect them to.
 We have to uncover all the possible keywords that might drive traffic – not just any traffic, but useful traffic – to your website.

 Before embarking on building the long lists of possible keywords it is important to make a list of all the different kinds of users, and what their intentions are when searching the web.
 This list can be used to match these users with content on your website which converts them into customers.

 Now we can move onto building lists of keywords.
 These lists can sometimes be very long – even running into the hundreds and thousands of words and phrases – so much sorting, grouping and filtering is required to come up with a coherent and actionable keyword strategy.

 The keyword strategy forms the basis of the content strategy.
 Once you know which keywords to use, you can once again put yourself in the shoes of a person who may be using a particular keyword when searching to ascertain what their intent might be.
-When we know their intent we can write content that fulfills that intent.
+When we know their intent we can write content that fulfils that intent.

 The 3 pillars of keyword research: volume, difficulty, and relevance

 When performing keyword research, each keyword is given scores for three factors: volume, difficulty, and relevance.
 The task of scoring these factors for each keyword is an essential one, and forms the bulk of keyword research work, which is to say that once we have these scores for our keywords, we are almost done.

 Firstly, a quick explanation of what these scores are before moving on to a real world example.